Substance Abuse in College Students: The Perfect Storm

 Friends or family may notice physical symptoms like weight loss, bloodshot eyes, or unusual sleep patterns.
 It’s important to intervene early when these signs appear.
 Ignoring the symptoms can allow the addiction to grow stronger and more difficult to treat.

-Treating Addiction in College Students
+Treating Drug Dependency in College Students

 Addiction in college students requires a tailored approach that addresses their unique needs.
 Many rehab centers offer specialized programs for young adults in academic settings.
 These programs often include individual therapy, group counseling, and academic support.
 Cognitive behavioral therapy is commonly used to help students change negative thought patterns.